mrdrbob/2b2d/README.md

 * Plugins are not exactly a first-class citizen, but you can bundle up registering your systems into separate methods and call those plugins (see: `GamePlugin.ts` or `LoadingPlugin.ts`).
 * A Renderer is a class that knows how to render something.
 The engine comes with two: one to render entities that have `Sprite` and `Position` components, and another that renders entities that have both `Tilemap` and `Position` components.

-Your best bet is to look through the `Game` and `Loading` folders (and `index.ts`) for examples of usage.
+Your best bet is to look through the files and folders (except `Engine`) for examples of usage.
 Everything in the `Engine` folder is part of the core engine and should not container any game-specific code.

 ## Anything notable?